open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/automatic.md

 telemetry data.

-## More examples
+## Examples

-You can find more examples and documents here [PHP examples](https://github.com/open-telemetry/opentelemetry-php-contrib)
+You can find more examples in the [opentelemetry-php-contrib](https://github.com/open-telemetry/opentelemetry-php-contrib) repository.